Cray-HPE/csm-install-workarounds/workarounds/livecd-post-reboot/CASMINST-1309/README.md

 # WORKAROUND: NCN BMCs receiving alternate IP address from DHCP

-At the conclusion of the CSM install, there is an issue where the management NCN BMCs could have both a static IP and a DHCP assigned IP address.
+At the conclusion of the CSM install, there is an issue where the management NCN BMCs could have both a static IP, and a DHCP assigned IP address.
 This affects our ability to power cycle management NCNs via CAPMC and apply firmware changes via FAS.
 The following temporary procedure corrects this until a permanent fix is in place.